The latest FFS Cup results + draws

-The first rounds of our FFS Open Cup and FFS Members Cup took place in Gameweek 13.
+The next rounds of our FFS Open Cup and FFS Members Cup will take place in Gameweek 15.

 A total of £600 worth of prizes are on offer across the two tournaments, with a full breakdown towards the bottom of this piece.